men3m-4/Real-Time-Image-Processing-Using-MATLAB-and-IP-Camera/README.md

-# Real-Time Object Detection Using MATLAB and IP Camera
+# Real-Time Image Processing Using MATLAB and IP Camera

 ## 📌 Project Overview
 This project demonstrates real-time object detection using **MATLAB** in conjunction with an **IP Camera**.
-It captures live video, processes each frame, detects objects, removes noise, and visualizes the results by drawing bounding boxes around the detected objects.
+It captures live video, processes each frame,  removes noise, and visualizes the results by drawing bounding boxes around the detected objects.

 ---